Naval Air Station Pensacola Corry Station

 One of the many highlights of visiting NAS Pensacola is staying on the base.
 The Navy Lodge on base is modern and has a touch of luxury.
 It is located next to the beach and is a big hit.
 For campers there are 158 RV spots with water and electrical hookups listed on the MWR website at one park alone with cottages and other camping sites available elsewhere on the base.

 Military Displays and Shows

-Parent base NAS Pensacola, birthplace to U.S. Navy aviation, is proud to share its story with the public.
-This base is open to the general public, an increasing rarity with most bases now having limited access because of heightened security.
-NAS Pensacola includes a massive Naval Air Museum that rivals a trip to the Smithsonian in Washington, D.C.
-There are dozens of vintage aircraft from all phases of the base’s life to the present day.
-The displays are incredibly well kept and include many interactive displays such as an anti-aircraft mount you can sit and move in along with an immersive Blue Angels ride that draws a crowd, my family and I really enjoyed it.
+NAS Pensacola is the home to our naval aviation and as such is proud to share its story with the public.
+This base is open to the general public, something that has become increasingly hard to find with heightened security.
+The Navy has taken effective use in presenting itself to the public, this includes a massive Naval Aviation Museum that rivals a trip to the Smithsonian in Washington DC.
+Here there are dozens of vintage aircraft from all phases of the base’s life to the present day.
+The displays are incredibly well kept and include many interactive displays such as an anti-aircraft mount you can sit in and rotate along with an immersive Blue Angels ride that draws a big crowd.

-NAS Pensacola Corry Station and the city of Pensacola are in the Florida Emerald Coast.
-This area is famous for its powdery white beaches and is a vacation destination for travelers around the world.
-The area, while close to many cities, maintains a relaxing beach vibe.
-Major events include food festivals and events centering around this large military community such as the Blue Angels flying team doing a beach military show or a homecoming show on base.
-Like its parent base NAS Pensacola, it is a historic base with modern upgrades located in a pristine region of the Florida Panhandle, making this bases’ location a great place to be stationed at or to visit.
+NAS Pensacola and the city of Pensacola are in the Emerald Coast of Florida.
+This area is noted for its tranquil white beaches and is a vacation destination for travelers around the world.
+The area is close to many major cities in the area yet maintains a relaxing beach vibe to it.
+Major events include Food Festivals and other events centering around this large military community with the Blue Angels doing a beach show or a homecoming show on base.
+A historic base with modern upgrades located in a pristine region of Florida Panhandle, the tropical vibe of this gulf-side area makes everyone that much happier and a makes NAS Pensacola a pleasure to visit.